|Below is a selection of highlights from our tours, click on an image to direct you to all trips in that region.|

 Head of State

-HM Queen Elizabeth II, represented locally by Governor-General Sir James Carlisle since 1993.
+HM Queen Elizabeth II, represented locally by Governor-General Louisse Lake-Tack since 2007.

 Except for a brief spell in opposition during the 1970s, Vere C Bird and his Antiguan Labour Party (ALP) held power continuously from 1946 until 1994.
 He was then replaced by his son, Lester, after the ALP won the March 1994 poll.
 The 2004 elections saw an historic landslide victory for Baldwin Spencer's United Progressive Party (UPP), which ended the Bird family's domination of Antiguan politics.
 The UPP government has since passed legislation, such as the Freedom of Information Act and Integrity in Public Life Act, in an effort to distance itself from the allegedly corrupt practices of the previous government.